 The resulting yarn is knitted or woven into fabric or sold as balls of wool.

-The woven fabric is washed for hours in liquid soap and hot water to pre-shrink and soften.
+The woven fabric is washed for hours in liquid soap and hot water to pre-shrink and soften it.
 The water temperature has to be controlled exactly for good results.

 After washing and being placed in the Extractor to remove excess moisture, the cloth is hung outside on tenter hook fences to air dry.